avishith/avishith/README.md

 - 🔭 I’m a BCA Student
-- 🌱 I’m currently learning Python and web designing
+- 🌱 I’m currently learning Python and nodejs
 - 👯 I’m looking to collaborate on open source

 - 💬 Ask me about Python , HTML , CSS